aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 - **hardware and OS**: AWS automatically performs OS patches, failure detection, and recovery to make sure the instances running the DBs are healthy and that the DB is always up.
 - **database management**: AWS automatically performs backups, database engine updates, and common database administration tasks.

+> [!NOTE]
+> The main reason why you would use the database as a service like RDS instead of just installing MySQL and using that on EC2 is because AWS takes care of a lot more stuff for you.
+Since it's a managed service you don't have to deal with the underlying instance.
+>
+> You don't have to worry about OS patches or keeping the OS up to date or hardening the OS network.
+You just worry about the database and making queries with it.

 #### Database backups